The difference between cacao and cocoa is not always straightforward to many folks.

 Now that you know how the cacao bean is processed into its various end products, it’s time to get answers to another question many people ask.

-Cacao powder is made from grinding fermented dried raw beans while cocoa powder is made by crushing cocoa cake or treating cocoa mass with either potassium carbonate or sodium carbonate in the Dutch Process.
+Cacao powder is made from grinding fermented dried raw beans while cocoa powder is made from crushing cocoa cake or treating cocoa mass with either potassium carbonate or sodium carbonate in the Dutch Process.

-Obviously, this means differences in taste, color, and nutrient values.
+Obviously, this means the difference between cacao powder and cocoa powder lies in taste, color, and nutrient values.
 Cacao powder is usually bitter and less dark but contains more antioxidants.
 Most packaged cocoa powders have added sugar.

 But remember that some manufacturers and recipes can use cacao and cocoa interchangeably.
 It is safer to look at the individual nutrient values on the product label.